CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 DocumentRoot "/xampp/htdocs/film-app/public"
 <Directory "/xampp/htdocs/film-app/public">
 ```
 > If you are using XAMPP on a Mac you will need to use a different path.
 You should be able to work this out from the original setting.
-You wll need to change it to something like
+You will need to change it to something like
 > ```
 > DocumentRoot "/Applications/XAMPP/xamppfiles/htdocs/film-app/public"
 > <Directory "/Applications/XAMPP/xamppfiles/htdocs/film-app/public">